BeBOP-OBON/0_protocol_collection_template/protocol_template_bioinformatics.md

 ### Archive content

-To reproduce the in-silico analysis, please provide one of the following (in order of decreasing preference)
+To reproduce the in-silico analysis, please provide one of the following (in order of decreasing preference):

 1. Jupyter, R notebook(s) or equivalents
 2. Downloaded archive of (the released version of) your github repository
 3. Individual scripts

 In each of the above cases, guidance and documentation for all the steps you took to perform the in-silico analysis should be included.
 In case 1., code and documentation are integrated.
 In cases 2. and 3., in-line comments may be provided, however, these are not generally sufficient as documentation.
 In those cases, please provide a step-by-step protocol on how and when to run each script in the Execution Procedure section below.